danielwoodie/fireplace/content/blog/post-8.md

 ### The Shockingly Simple Math Behind Early Retirement

 I do not want to cause any confusion.
-This idea purely comes from the Mr. Money Mustache [blog on this same topic](https://www.mrmoneymustache.com/2012/01/13/the-shockingly-simple-math-behind-early-retirement/).
+This idea purely comes from MMM [blog on this same topic](https://www.mrmoneymustache.com/2012/01/13/the-shockingly-simple-math-behind-early-retirement/).
 In this article, he details how the most important number in your financial independence journey is: your savings rate.

 > Your time to reach retirement depends on only one factor:
 > Your savings rate, as a percentage of your take-home pay.
 > -Mr. Money Mustache

 To expand on this, your savings rate is simply the amount of money you save each month divided by the amount of money you save month plus the amount of money you spend.
 Sounds easy enough but this is probably where the simplicity ends.

+### The Importance of the 'Neither' Category

-If you try to calculate your savings rate, you may start to wonder things like "Does my mortgage count for savings or spending?"
-(Ans.
-Neither) or "What about a college fund for my kids?"
-(Again, Ans.
-Neither).
+When looking at your take-home pay, at first glance it can be pretty straight forward to divide things up to Savings or Expenses.
+You may start to wonder things like "Does my mortgage count for savings or expenses?"
+Or "What about a college fund for my kids?".
+For each of these, my answer is "neither".
+If the line item is not something that will directly impact your finances in retirement, then I would categorize it as "neither".

 Your home is an investment but it's also something you need to live in; you can't use the equity for retirement but not having a mortgage payment in retirement will lower your monthly bills.
-As such, I treat my mortgage payment as neither an expense or money saved -- it's in it's own bucket ("Neither") as it's not going towards money I can use in retirement and it's not a recurring expense I expect to have in retirement (i.e. I plan to be mortgage free before retirement.).
+As such, I treat my mortgage payment as neither an expense or money saved -- it's in it's own bucket ("neither") as it's not going towards money I can use in retirement and it's not a recurring expense I expect to have in retirement (i.e. I plan to be mortgage free before retirement.).

 The same goes for my daughter's college fund, it's money that I contribute each month but is a gift I plan to give at a later date -- this money will have no direct impact on my living in retirement.
 There are many more grey areas in a monthly budget and ultimately you'll have to come up with what makes the most sense for you.
 To share my thinking, I've put together a mock scenario below on a completely made up budget definitely not representing my own.

 ### A Real-World Breakdown